Description & Overview

-Reaching up to 12ft tall, Compass plant creates a wonderful backdrop to any prairie or wildflower setting.
-Having as many as 30 blooms at once this can create quite the pop of color when paired with other native plants.
+Reaching up to 12′ tall, Compass Plant creates a wonderful backdrop to any prairie or wildflower setting.
+Having as many as 30 blooms at once can create quite the pop of color when paired with other native plants.
 Plant Silphium laciniatum in a location with full sun and mild moisture.
-The bright yellow sunflower-like blooms will show-off well into September until the large seeds are dispersed by wind.
+The bright yellow sunflower-like blooms will show off well into September until the large seeds are dispersed by wind.

 Compass Plant is a tough native, as one of the taller interests in a wildflower prairie, its’ strengths don’t end there – it can also withstand occasional fires and mild flooding.
-The reason for such the resistance to adversity is the 15ft woody taproot.
-The extensive root system allows the plant above ground to be susceptible to the elements while 15ft under the surface the root system is unaffected.
+The reason for such resistance to adversity is the 15′ deep woody taproot.
+The extensive root system allows the plant above ground to be susceptible to the elements while under the surface, the root system is unaffected.

-Problems that may arise, will be common with plants at such a height; falling over when planted on a slope, when in bloom and in heavy winds is a typical occurrence of the species.
+With plants of such heights, falling over when planted on a slope, when in bloom, and in heavy winds is a typical occurrence of the species.

-Compass Plant gets its name from the orientation of the basal leaves.
-They are said to always be on the North-South axis, this aids the plant in avoiding the intense western or eastern sunlight.
+Compass Plant gets its common name from the orientation of the basal leaves.
+They are said to always be on the North-South axis, to aid the plant in avoiding the intense western or eastern sunlight.

-The resin that is produced from the Compass Plant was once used as a mouth-cleansing chewing gum.
+Compass Plant produces a resin that was once used as mouth-cleansing chewing gum.